 Please note that this story of Luke's blue saber is the story of it in the movies – it doesn't cover any other elements of the expanded universe, Legends, or current canon outside of the movies.

 We call it Luke's saber, but it was Anakin's.
 Obi-Wan Kenobi picked it up as he left Anakin to die, having just bested him in their duel on Mustafar in Revenge of the Sith.
-He held it for many years until he gave it to Luke in A New Hope so hence fans often think of the blue saber as Luke’s.
+He held it for many years until he gave it to Luke in A New Hope, so fans often think of the blue saber as Luke’s.

 But if the sword was originally Anakin’s, what is its story?
 You may recall in Attack of the Clones that Anakin lost his arm in the duel with Count Dooku, thus continuing (or starting!?) the tradition for characters to lose their limbs in Star Wars movies.

 Given the loss, Anakin required a second saber.
 And it is with this saber that the real story comes into play.
 This is the saber that Anakin used when he became Darth Vader.